simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

-idSignature = length *OCTET ; signs the preceding announcement packet including sessSignature length = 1*1 OCTET ; for binary data up to 255 bytes largeLength = 2*2 OCTET ; for binary data up to 65535 bytes
+idSignature = length *OCTET ; signs the preceding announcement packet including sessSignature length = 1*1 OCTET ; for binary data up to 255 bytes largeLength = 2*2 OCTET ; for binary data up to 65535 bytes packetPad = <pad packet size to 1450 bytes> ; possibly, we may need to move KEM agreement one step later, ; with encapsulation key in HELLO block and KEM ciphertext in reply to HELLO.
 ```

 addressJSON is a JSON string valid against this JTD (RFC 8927) schema: